-In this post I briefly introduce five online courses in the area of philosophy, politics and economics (PPE) that give you a strong foundation to critically reflect on the morality of markets:
+In this post I briefly introduce six online courses in the area of philosophy, politics and economics (PPE) that give you a strong foundation to critically reflect on the morality of markets:

-This post was last updated in January 2020, when a new course was added.
+This post was last updated in July 2020, when new info related to the first course was added.

 “What is economics for?
 What is it about?
 How should it be done?
 How can it be of use to us?
 How is it connected to morals and politics?
 These are the core questions economic historian Lord Robert Skidelsky will answer in this new lecture series for INET.
 Expanding an understanding of economics beyond mathematical models, Skidelsky covers topics essential to using economics to better understand the world, such as economics and history, the role of psychology and sociology in economics, and the role of methodology.”

-The course How and How Not to Do Economics consists of lectures on the following topics:
+The course How and How Not to Do Economics (2019) consists of short lectures on the following topics (which are also chapters in Skidelsky’s book What’s Wrong with Economics?
+A Primer for the Perplexed, which was published in 2020):

 - What is economics about?